MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/capabilities-xml-elements.md

 |**dynamicContactsLookup** <br/> |Indicates whether the OSC provider supports the [ISocialSession2::GetPeopleDetails](isocialsession2-getpeopledetails.md) call for on-demand synchronization of friends and non-friends.  <br/> The OSC checks **dynamicContactsLookup** only if **getFriends** is **true**.The default setting for **dynamicContactsLookup** is **false**.  <br/> If the OSC provider specifies **dynamicContactsLookup** as **true** and **getFriends** as **true**, the OSC calls **ISocialSession2::GetPeopleDetails** every time the People Pane is refreshed.
 The People Pane is refreshed when the user selects another user in the People Pane or another item in the Outlook explorer window, or opens an Outlook inspector window.
 Dynamic contacts lookup ensures that the user always sees the latest user pictures and profile information in the People Pane, but increases the number of calls from the provider to the social network.  <br/> If the provider sets **dynamicContactsLookup** as **false**, the OSC does not call **ISocialSession2::GetPeopleDetails** to refresh the People Pane.  <br/> |
 |**showOnDemandContactsWhenMinimized** <br/> |Indicates if the OSC should carry out on-demand synchronization for friends and non-friends when the People Pane is minimized.  <br/> |

-## Capabilities for Supporting Activities
+## Capabilities for supporting activities

 The following element applies to any form of synchronization of activities supported by the OSC provider.